 TIP: If there is no wind, pollution will be present.
 Wind means the sky will be clear and beautiful for your photos.

 If your planning your trip around the Great Wall of China, I suggest checking out the weather Here is the average temperature and weather conditions for Beijing throughout the year.

 To view the 7 day forecast for Jingshanling go to this website.

-The Great Wall of China Hike 1-day Hike Specifics:
+Hiking the Great Wall of China 1-day Hike Specifics:

 - We climbed from the Jinshanling tower to Simatai West tower.
 It’s a total of a 3.7 mile hike.

 - What type of physical shape should you be in to climb the Great Wall?
 Intermediate.
 You essentially have to be able to climb up and down stairs for three hours.
 Although you can go slowly, it has to be accomplished in a certain amount of time.

 - Although the day hike was described as having a tour guide, it was essentially a self-guided tour.
 Our tour guide gave us information during both car rides, but she opted out from participating in the hike (reasonably so).

 Hiking the Great Wall of China- How to Plan:

 - Chat with your hostel or hotel about recommendations.